vbrgit/nma-research-group/content/publication/kindelan-2022467/index.md

 ---
-title: RBF BASED QUADRATURE ON THE SPHERE
+title: RBF based quadrature on the sphere

 # Authors
 # A YAML list of author names
 # If you created a profile for a user (e.g. the default `admin` user at `content/authors/admin/`),
 # write the username (folder name) here, and it will be replaced with their full name and linked to their profile.
 authors:
-- M. Kindelan
+- Kindelan
-- P. González-Rodríguez
+- Gonzalez
-- D. Álvarez
+- Alvarez

 # Author notes (such as 'Equal Contribution')
 # A YAML list of notes for each author in the above `authors` list